wyhuai/SkillMimic/README.md

 --checkpoint skillmimic/data/models/[task]/nn/SkillMimic.pth \
 --llc_checkpoint skillmimic/data/models/mixedskills/nn/skillmimic_llc.pth
 ```
-- You may change the target position by clicking your mouse by add `--projtype Mouse`.
+- You may change the target position by clicking your mouse by adding `--projtype Mouse`.

 Here are specific commands for testing 4 tasks: